larryl79/UC-CK/README.md

 Bits and bobs, hacks and docs
 for Unigi cloudkey Gen 1,2

-If you fot something about, and you can't ithere, please let me, to build it a comprehensive cpollection.
+If you found something about, and you can't find it here, please let me, to build it a comprehensive collection.

 UART (console) seerings 115200,8,1,n,n